aces/Loris/README.Mac.md

 You should have a GitHub account and git installed on your local development machine.

-## 1.1 On Github, create your own fork of Loris.
+## 1.1 On Github, create your own fork of LORIS.

 1) Navigate to [github.com/aces/Loris](https://github.com/aces/Loris)
 2) Click on the Fork button.

-You should now have your own Loris repository on Github.
+You should now have your own LORIS repository on Github.

-## 1.2 Clone your fork of Loris to your local machine.
+## 1.2 Clone your fork of LORIS to your local machine.

 **a.** Create the directory for development and where the fork will reside.